zbmed/damalos/docs/submission.md

 * Position papers (up to 4 pages): Presenting positions or research at early stages relevant to workshop topics

 ## Guidelines
 All submissions must be original and not simultaneously submitted to another journal or conference/workshop.
 All submissions must be in English.
-Proceedings of the workshop will be publicly available under [CC-by 4.0 license](https://creativecommons.org/licenses/by/4.0/); by submitting you agree to the use of this license for accepted paper.
+Proceedings of the workshop will be publicly available under [CC-by 4.0 license](https://creativecommons.org/licenses/by/4.0/); by submitting you agree to the use of this license for accepted papers.
 We welcome full (max 8 pages) and short/position (max 4 pages) papers formatted according to [LNCS templates](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines)

-Accepted papers will be invited to submit an extended version to the [Journal of Biomedical Semantics (JBMS)](./i_jbms).
+Accepted papers will be invited to submit an extended version to the [Journal of Biomedical Semantics (JBMS)](./jbms).

 ## Topics
  DaMaLOS targets the following (and similar) topics:

 * Importance of Research Data Management (RDM) for LOD